-Recent work in ultrasound imaging with high frequency linear arrays demonstrates clear images of brachial plexus anatomy at the interscalene, supraclavicular, infraclavicular, axillary, and midhumeral approaches.
+Recent work in ultrasound imaging with highfrequency linear arrays demonstrates clear images of brachial plexus anatomy at the interscalene, supraclavicular, infraclavicular, axillary, and mid-humeral approaches.
 Direct visualization of neural structure allows visualization of block placement and may improve efficiency of perineural catheter placement (10).
 For shoulder surgery, the interscalene approach is typically used.
 However, the classic (Winnie) approach at C6 directs the needle almost perpendicular to the neural bundle.
-This orientation is satisfactory for single-shot blocks but may increase the difficulty of placing a catheter parallel to the neural bundle.
-Recent modifications to improve the parallel orientation of needle/ catheter and neural bundle include the intersternocleidomastoidoid and modified lateral interscalene approaches.
-Prospective surveys for both of these techniques suggest satisfactory success rates for catheter placement with the inter-sternocleidomastoidoid (63 of 70 patients) and modified lateral approach (602 of 700 patients) (11,12).
+This orientation is satisfactory for single-shot blocks but may increase difficulty of placing a catheter parallel to the neural bundle.
+Recent modifications to improve the parallel orientation of needle/catheter and neural bundle include the intersternocleidomastoid and modified lateral interscalene approaches.
+Prospective surveys for both of these techniques suggest satisfactory success rates for catheter placement with the inter-sternocleidomastoid (63) of 70 patients) and modified lateral approach (602 of 700 patients) (11,12).

 Another recent technical development is the commercial release of stimulating catheters.
-Verification of correct catheter placement has been previously reported with fluoroscopy, ultrasound, and computed tomographic scans.
+Verification of correct catheter placement has been previously reported with fluoroscopy, ultrasound, and computed tomographic (CT) scans.
 All of these techniques may be cumbersome.
 The stimulating catheters allow direct and immediate functional confirmation of perineural catheter location and may aid in guidance of catheter placement.
-Preliminary experience in 64 upper extremity perineural stimulating catheters suggests utility of this technique and also that stimulating characteristic of the catheter is different from the needle (1.6 mA versus 0.5 mA) (13).
+Preliminary experience in 64 upper extremity perineural stimulating catheters suggests utility of this technique and also that stimulating characteristics of the catheter are different from the needle (1.6 mA) versus (0.5 mA) (13).

 Figure 1.
-Use of 0.2% ropivacaine for outpatient continuous interscalene analgesia reduces pain, opioid consumption, side effects, and improves sleep after upper extremity surgery.
-Data from (8).
+Use of 0.2% ropivacaine for outpatient continuous interscalene analgesia reduces pain, opioid consumption, side effects, and improves sleep after upper extremity surgery. different.
+Values from Ilfeld BM, Morey TE, Wright TW, et al. Continuous interscalene brachial plexus block for postoperative pain control at home: a randomized, double-blinded, placebo-controlled study.
+Anesth Analg 2003;96:275-81.